cyan-2048/Discord4KaiOS/README.md

 - hide channels that are not supposed to be seen✅(bitwise was the weirdest thing ever...)
 - unread/read/mentions indicators✅(partial, dms do not work yet...)
 - discord presence in dms✅(partial no support for presences that are not the status of the user, no support for emojis as well)
+- update various cached stuff when it is changed(ye this is very necessary and I absolutely will not fully publish this app if this isn't ready...)

 no plans on supporting ->
 - a video player will probably not be supported because most video formats probably won't work
 - voice calls/chats, streaming, video calls... well it's obvious why
-- the end goal here is to have a usable discord client for KaiOS, I have no plans on fully replicating a discord client
+- the end goal here is to have a usable discord client for KaiOS, I have no plans on fully replicating a discord client(replicating it way too much could actually be dangerous... discord might think the api is being used maliciously and ban the user)
 ```

 ### Development and testing